 After A Vow To End 'This American Carnage,' A Year Of Deadly Violence

-In October, this year saw the deadliest mass shooting by an individual in modern U.S. history.
-A gunman holed up in a suite at the Mandalay Bay casino hotel in Las Vegas, rained gunfire on attendees of a country music concert across from the hotel.
-The attack left 58 people dead and injured more than 500 others.
+October saw the deadliest mass shooting by an individual in modern U.S. history.
+A gunman holed up in a suite at the Mandalay Bay casino hotel in Las Vegas and rained gunfire on a country music concert across from the hotel.
+The attack left 58 people dead and more than 500 others injured.

 Nation